 Sometimes they are more affordable than a slipcover from the original brand even, which is particularly true for non-budget sofas.

 But it gets better!
-With over 50 fabric and color combinations, you’ll be getting choices like no other.
+With over 70 fabric and colour combinations, you’ll be getting choices like no other.
 And with the option to go different styles like Scandi or Modern, you’ll be the one to craft the couch of your dreams.

 So if you’ve got an old sofa in desperate need of a do over, don’t break up with it just yet – consider getting your own unique slipcovered sofa without the hefty price tag.